plecrx/plecrx/README.md

 Engineering graduate, I have been coding for 8 years and specialize in frontend.
 With a background as an international athlete turned fullstack developer, my personality is tinged with curiosity, dedication and sharing.
-I worked 4 years as a software engineer at Nokia, then 2 years as a fullstack web developer on React and NodeJS technologies.
+I worked 4 years as a software engineer at Nokia, then 3 years as a fullstack web developer on React, Vue and NodeJS technologies.
 I like to make a quality code without trying to find the shortcut solution.
 <br/>

 ## Portfolio